ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Attestation procedure:
-: The procedure by which an Attester determines whether or not a Client is trusted with a specific set of properties for token issuance.
+: The procedure by which an Attester determines whether or not a Client has the specific set of properties that are necessary for token issuance.

 # Architecture